Baal (play): Production history

 Despite being written in 1918, Baal did not receive a theatrical performance until 1923, when it opened on 8 December at the Altes Theater in Leipzig (in a production directed by Alwin Kronacher in which Brecht participated for most rehearsals).

 Brecht wrote a revised version with Elisabeth Hauptmann in 1926 for a brief production at Max Reinhardt's Deutsches Theater in Berlin, where he had worked recently as a dramaturg.
 It opened on the 14 February for a single matinée performance.
 It was performed by the Junge Bühne and directed by Brecht and Oskar Homolka (who also played the title role), with set-design by Caspar Neher.

-On 17 February 1963, Baals British premiere opened at the Phoenix Theatre, London, starring Peter O'Toole, directed by William Gaskill and designed by Jocelyn Herbert.
-The first U.S. production was presented by Circle in the Square Theatre in May 1965 at New York's Martinique Theater, directed by Gladys Vaughan and starring Mitchell Ryan.
+Baal had its British premiere on 17 February 1963 at the Phoenix Theatre, London, starring Peter O'Toole, directed by William Gaskill, and designed by Jocelyn Herbert.
+Circle in the Square Theatre presented the first U.S. production in May 1965 at New York's Martinique Theater, directed by Gladys Vaughan, and starring Mitchell Ryan.

-In 1970, actor/film director/screenwriter Rainer Werner Fassbinder played the title role for a German TV production of Baal by Volker Schlöndorff where Fassbinder got to know his former star actors Margarethe von Trotta and Günther Kaufmann.
+Actor/film director/screenwriter Rainer Werner Fassbinder played the title role for the 1970 German TV production of Baal by Volker Schlöndorff, alongside actors Margarethe von Trotta and Günther Kaufmann.

-In 1974, Dutch musician Willem Breuker wrote and recorded a 14-track, 39-minute instrumental album based on Baal.
-The album was entitled Ball Brecht Breuker, and released on Breuker's BVHaast label.
+Dutch musician Willem Breuker wrote and recorded the 14-track, 39-minute instrumental album Baal Brecht Breuker released on the BVHaast label in 1974.

-In 1982, musician/actor David Bowie played the title role for a BBC television production of Baal, by Alan Clarke.
+Artist David Bowie played the title role for a 1982 BBC television production of Baal, by Alan Clarke.
 John Willett provided the English translation and screenplay.
 Bowie's recordings of the play's five songs were released as an EP, David Bowie in Bertolt Brecht's BAAL.

 A 2011 production of Baal has also been staged at the Sydney Theater Company - receiving mixed reviews.

-An adaptation by Jonathan Marc Sherman, about a dissipated rock star named "Clive", was performed at the New Group Theater Company in New York on January 17, 2013.
-It starred Ethan Hawke, Zoe Kazan, and Vincent D'Onofrio.
+An adaptation by Jonathan Marc Sherman, about a dissipated rock star named "Clive", was performed at the New Group Theater Company in New York on January 17, 2013, starring Ethan Hawke, Zoe Kazan, and Vincent D'Onofrio.